-My final competitive tournament as a full-time touring professional came at Clearwater Bay in November 2017.
+My final competitive tournament as a full-time touring professional came at The Clearwater Bay Golf & Country Club.
+This was back in November 2017.
 I had travelled to Hong Kong in the past, some 7 years earlier, to play the UBS Hong Kong Open at Royal Hong Kong Golf Club, another of my favorite courses.

 Describing Clearwater Bay and the golf course is one thing; however, words cannot do justice to the property.
 You would be hard pressed to find another course with a better opening three holes.

 The course begins with a long, demanding par 3, over 200 yards, down the hill.
 The green runs at a slight diagonal from front right to back left with a cliff five paces off the back edge of the green.
 If you are contemplating between clubs, I suggest choosing the one which is coming up short.
 Long is not an option!
 Pictured above are Holes 2 and 3, in the background.